Kang Soo-yun

-Kang Soo-yun (born 15 March 1976) is a female golfer.
+Kang Soo-yun (born 15 March 1976) is a South Korean professional golfer.
 She is often referred to as the "Fashion Model of the Fairways" for her model-like physique and clothing.

 Kang was born in Seoul, South Korea.
 She has been playing golf since the age of 12.
 After years on the LPGA of Korea Tour, she moved to the LPGA Tour in 2003.
-She won her first LPGA tournament in 2005 at the Safeway Classic in Portland, Oregon.
+She won her only LPGA tournament in 2005 at the Safeway Classic in Portland, Oregon.
 She has 12 other wins worldwide.